 who got fewer than 7 hours.

 - Manage stress.
-Find the time to sit quietly even if it is just for 10 minutes, and engage in deep breathing.
+Find the time to sit quietly, even if it is just for 10 minutes, and engage in deep breathing.
 Sit comfortably in a chair and position one hand on your chest and the other on your stomach.
 Take a deep breath in through your nose, and make sure that your diaphragm inflates enough to really stretch your lungs.
 Then, exhale fully through your mouth, almost as if you were whistling.
 Take anywhere from 6 to 10 breaths per minute using this method, and repeat up to 10 times daily.
 Stress-free people are often healthier people.